ussserrr/stm32pio/docs/gui/README.md

 ```shell script
 $ stm32pio gui
 ```
 from anywhere.
-If you have already installed the latest basic CLI version, the GUI sources are already on your machine so you can reinstall it using the command above or just supplement the setup installing the PySide2 manually.
+If you have already installed the latest basic CLI version, the GUI sources are already on your machine so you can reinstall it using the command above or just supplement the existing setup installing the PySide2 manually.

 If you rather want to launch completely from sources, it is possible like this:
 ```shell script